Pickman123/Private-Projects/documentations/Account-Level Automation Implementation Guide.md

 ## 1. Overview

 **Account-level automations** are used for sending notifications to users or accounts, regardless of individual site context.
-This approach is ideal for cross-site operations, user-wide campaigns, or workspace notifications.

 ---